mmurphy/golang-intro/chapter-one.md

 ## Create the first test for your program

-The convention in golang is to put your tests alongside the code that it tests rather than in a different directory somewhere.
+The convention in Go is to put your tests alongside the code that it tests rather than in a different directory somewhere.
 This has the advantage of giving a very visible way of seeing what has tests and what doesn't.
-All test files in golang are named _test.go anything named that way will not be added to the final binary.
+All test files in Go are named _test.go anything named that way will not be added to the final binary.

 reopen main.go and change it to look like the following :